List of Ottawa Senators general managers: History

 John Muckler, a former coach for the Edmonton Oilers and Buffalo Sabres was hired as general manager in June 2002.
 During Muckler's tenure, the team won the President's Trophy for the top regular season record and appeared in the 2007 Stanley Cup Finals.
 In 2003, the club declared bankruptcy and the team was purchased by Eugene Melnyk, a Canadian businessman.
 Melnyk retained Muckler and the entire Senators staff.
 Muckler fired head coach Martin after a disappointing loss in the 2004 playoffs and he hired Bryan Murray, the general manager of the Mighty Ducks of Anaheim as head coach.
 Muckler held the post until June 2007, when, fresh off of an appearance in the 2007 Stanley Cup Finals, owner Eugene Melnyk chose Murray to become general manager, and Muckler refused to accept another post in the organization.
 During each season of Muckler's management, the club was a playoff team and Muckler made trades of Senators prospects for NHL veterans in attempts to win the championship.

 Murray continued as general manager of the Senators until 2016.
 Since 2007, the club appeared in the playoffs four times in seven seasons, with one series win.
 Murray has hired and fired four head coaches: John Paddock, Craig Hartsburg and Cory Clouston, and himself took over the head coaching duties partway through the 2007–08 season.
 In 2011, after the club's position in the standings declined to last place in the conference, Murray initiated a period of rebuilding of the club's prospects.
 In April 2011, he was re-signed by Melnyk to a three-year extension of his contract.
 In 2015, it was announced that Murray had cancer.
 Murray chose to continue, and promoted two assistant general managers.
 In April 2016, Murray stepped down and named assistant general manager Pierre Dorion as the eighth general manager of the Senators.

 In Dorion's first season as general manager, the team qualified for the playoffs, reaching the Eastern Conference Final.
 However, in the rest of his tenure until November 2023, the team failed to make the playoffs.
 Dorion parted ways mutually with the Senators after the NHL levied the penalty of a first-round pick to the Senators.
 Under Dorion's management, the team failed to disclose properly a no-trade list as part of a trade of a player to another NHL team.
 Owner Michael Andlauer announced the resignation of Dorion as being at the 'right time' after a series of events under Dorion's tenure.
-Dorion's term was notable for the departure of several high-level players such as Erik Karlsson, Matt Duchene and Mark Stone and the drafting of high-level talent such as Brady Tkachuk, Tim Stutzle, Shane Pinto, Jake Sanderson and others.
+Dorion's term was notable for the departure of several high-level players such as Erik Karlsson, Matt Duchene and Mark Stone and the drafting of high-level talent such as Brady Tkachuk, Tim Stützle, Shane Pinto, Jake Sanderson and others.

 In November 2023, Steve Staios became the interim general manager in addition to his duties as president of hockey operations, before being promoted to permanent general manager in December.